President Barack Obama said Russia was acting "out of weakness" and not strength in its annexation of Crimea from Ukraine.

 On Monday, Russian Defense Minister Sergei Shoigu toured Russian military headquarters in Crimea, as Russian forces seized Ukraine's last military base on the peninsula and Ukrainian forces withdrew.

-Ukraine's secretary for national security, Andriy Parubiy, told VOA that about 100,000 Russian troops and armor are poised along Ukrainian borders and remain on full alert.
+Ukraine's Secretary for National Security, Andriy Parubiy, tells VOA that about 100,000 Russian troops and armor are poised along Ukrainian borders and remain on full alert.

 For its part, Moscow has insisted the border troops are conducting maneuvers, and says there are no plans to cross into Ukraine.